WISDEM/WOMBAT/docs/examples/index.md

     cost for both scheduled and unscheduled servicing equipment.
 For scheduled equipment, the mobilization is scheduled so that the equipment arrives at the site for the start of it's first scheduled day.
+  - Mooring disconnections and reconnections operate without considering shift timing to ensure that these (typically) very long processes can find an optimal weather window within the simulation.
+These typically only occur with tugboats.
   - A wide range of generalized capabilities can be specified for various modeling scenarios.
 It's important to note that outside of the "TOW" designation, there are no specific implementations of functionality.